Woah. Can we cut down on the melodrama? Bloody show?

 Why?, you ask.

-Well, it may encourage that amniotic sac to not hang on so tightly to your cervix—and, as a result, release some prostaglandins (hormones produced by the body during labor) and kick the whole process into gear.
+Well, it may encourage that amniotic sac to gently separate from the walls of your uterus and, as a result, trigger the release of prostaglandins (hormones produced by the body during labor) and kick the whole process into gear.

 So is a bloody show after a sweep a good sign?

-Well, again, there are no one-size-fits-all answers, but some blood after your sweep may mean that the process has worked effectively and that you could soon be on your way to giving birth.
+Well, again, there are no one-size-fits-all answers, but some sign of a bloody show after your sweep may mean that the process has worked effectively and that you could soon be on your way to giving birth.

 How long does bloody show last?